Special Educational Needs and Disabilities

 Please click to access the Kirklees local offer.

-Children and young people are identified as having SEN if they do not make adequate progress through quality first teaching.
+Children and young people are identified as having SEND if they do not make adequate progress through quality first teaching.

 A whole school system is followed by all teaching and support staff for the identification of learning need.